 Now that you’ve worked out how much you need to save, simplify the process by using a savings tool that allows you to put aside money for each of your goals without the hassle of multiple accounts – all while earning a decent interest rate.
 Set up and track your savings goals with the Westpac Life account, and it can help you do the savings calculations that will help you stay on track.

 The more money you can save for your holiday, the better.
 Extra cash will allow you to splurge or cover any unexpected costs.
-Using an account that earns a high rate of interest will help you increase your savings, and help cover those holiday costs.
+Placing your money in an account that earns a high rate of interest will help you increase your savings.

 An added bonus?
-If you pay more than $500 of your travel costs on selected Westpac credit cards, you’ll be eligible for complementary travel insurance.
-You’ll be covered for medical costs incurred overseas, rental car excess, unexpected cancellation of travel arrangements and more.
+If you spend more than $500 on prepaid travel costs on selected Westpac credit cards, you could eligible for complimentary overseas travel insurance.
+You could be covered for medical costs incurred overseas, rental car excess, unexpected cancellation of travel arrangements and more*.

 Three money hacks for cheaper travel